 We can turn off the radio, we can walk past a museum, and we can choose not to write poetry.
 But we cannot avoid architecture.
 Buildings form the backdrop for almost all of our activities: we live in them, work in them, shop in them, and learn in them.
 Architecture is part of the essential “food, clothing, and shelter” triad.
 Our experience of the built environment begins when we are young, with memories of our childhood home.
 It continues through all phases of our lives and becomes an important part of our life experience.

-- The Architectural History of Cleveland Part 1 (1835-1931) – An interactive slideshow.
-Step back through time from an architectural perspective and learn about the buildings that have helped to shape Cleveland’s skyline as well as its rich history.
-Students will learn not only about the buildings themselves, but also the stories behind them, and the architects who designed them.
-(1 hour class) This can also make a fun and interesting guided bus tour for groups.
+- The Architectural History of Cleveland (1835-1931) – Step back through time from an architectural perspective and learn about the buildings that have helped to shape Cleveland’s skyline as well as its rich history.
+Students will learn the interesting stories behind each building, as well as why they are an important part of Cleveland history.
+(1 hour class) Please provide a computer, tv or projector for the slideshow.
+This class can also make a fun and interesting guided bus tour for groups.
 Please contact us to discuss this option.

 - Residential Building Styles of Cleveland Class – An interactive slideshow.
 Learn how to recognize the characteristics of the prominent residential design styles in Cleveland.
 Students will learn about the materials and features that make each style unique, the function of various parts of the structure and details, and how to identify each style.
-(1 hour class)
+It’s a great way to understand the history of the neighborhoods we call home.
+(1 hour class) Please provide a computer, tv or projector for the slideshow

 - Life History Museum (for group communities) – If your building has an extra room or an extra corner in the lobby, we can create a museum display where people contribute artifacts or heirlooms from their lives, or artwork they have created.
 The stories behind the display items are written out, to explain their significance.
 This can be either a permanent or temporary installation; and it can be a changing display, where the items on display are varied throughout the year.
 (Time and cost varies, please contact us for options)